zachMahan64/math0520-bonus/README.md

 ### Math0520lib: my bonus project made for Brown's Math 0520
 - This library is header only, so using it as simple as including the [header files](math0520lib/include/math0520lib) in another project.
 - The library contains a matrix class, `Mat`, that supports various row operations including an RREF method.
 There is also a matrix multiplication free function as well as a member function to calculate a matrix's determinant.
-There are free functions for scaling, dotting, and crossing vectors, as well as element-wise addition in [include/math0520lib](math0520lib/include/math0520lib).
+There are free functions for scaling, dotting, and crossing vectors, as well as element-wise addition in the [vec_operations header](math0520lib/include/math0520lib/vec_operations.hpp).
 The matrix class is fully generic and interops cleanly with all standard numeric types (int, float, double, etc) and also interops with std::vector.
 It can also be initialized intuitively with initializer lists.
 The free functions for manipulating vectors also work generically with std::vectors and std::arrays containing standard numeric types.
 - Here is the output of the [demo code](demo/demo.cpp):
 ```
 Hello, math0520!
 This is my demo for a basic C++ linear algebra library.